 There’s so much else turmeric/curcumin can do!

-This just a partial list of possible benefits.
+This just a partial list of the health benefits of turmeric.
 The list goes on and on.
 You can add turmeric to some of your favorite recipes.
 Or you can choose a turmeric supplement.

 But first a word of warning.
 Any natural supplement can have side effects.
 Please talk to your doctor before added high quantities of anything to your diet.
 You need to be especially careful if you’re currently on medication, pregnant, or trying to get pregnant.